Powerlearnproject/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software Engineering is an engineering approach that applies principles, methods and tools to develop and maintain high-quality software systems.
+The importance of software engineering in the technooogy industry is quality and reliability, cost-effectiveness, innovation and security.

 Identify and describe at least three key milestones in the evolution of software engineering.